The difference between a clarifying shampoo and a regular shampoo is that the former gets rid of:

 Now, I don’t recommend that you throw away your ordinary daily shampoo.

-The trick is to alternate between the two, ideally using a clarifying shampoo once a week to give your hair a touch of follicular refreshment.
+The trick is to alternate between the two, ideally using a good clarifying shampoo once a week to reset your hair and purify your scalp.

 Regular Shampoos vs. Clarifying Shampoos